-Explore the following resources to learn more about using ortho mapping in ArcGIS Pro to generate 2D products from drone imagery.
+Explore the following resources to learn more about using ortho mapping in ArcGIS Pro to generate products from drone imagery.
 (Not sure where to start?
 Look for the star by Esri's most helpful resources.)

 Imagery Workflows resources

-Community-supported tools and best practices for working with and automating imagery and remote sensing workflows:
+Review the community-supported tools and best practices for working with and automating imagery and remote sensing workflows:

 ArcGIS blogs, articles, story maps, and technical papers

 Review the following supplemental guidance about concepts, software functionality, and workflows:

 - Read about how ArcGIS Reality supports drone imagery product generation.